kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 1. Users need the capability to schedule upgrades only during business hours or within more restricted time windows.
 Additionally, they require a system that doesn't compromise the cost savings from consolidation when upgrades are blocked due to drift.
 2. High-Frequency Trading (HFT) firms require full compute capacity during specific operational hours, making it imperative to avoid scale-down requests for consolidation during these periods.
 However, outside these hours, scale-downs are acceptable.

-## Known Requirements and Desired Behaviors
+## Known Requirements
 **Method and Budget Definition:** Users should be able to define an action and a corresponding budget(s).
 **Supported Methods:** All disruption methods affected by the current Budgets implementation (Consolidation, Emptiness, Expiration, Drift) should be supported.
 **Supported Reasons** All disruption methods may have a child Reason EX: Drift has AMIDrift.
 We must support any cloudprovider.DriftReason in the budgets to allow control on node image upgrade vs other types of drift.
 **Default Behavior for Unspecified Methods:** Budgets should continue to support a default behavior for all disruption actions.
 If an action is unspecified, it is assumed to apply to all actions.
-If a reason is unspecifed, we apply the budget to be shared by all reasons that are unspecified.
+If a reason is unspecified, we apply the budget to be shared by all reasons that are unspecified.

-Further Clarification of behavioral questions will be in a section after the API Design

 ## API Design
 ### Approach A: Add a method field to disruption Budgets